ciccalab/sysSVM2/README.md

 # sysSVM2

 ## Description
 sysSMV2 is a computational tool for patient-specific cancer driver gene prioritisation.
 It is based on the principle that driver genes are characterised by particular molecular properties (*e.g.* mutations, copy number variants) and systems-level properties (*e.g.* evolutionary origin, breadth of expression).
-It works by identifying genes with similar properties to canonical drivers.
+It works by identifying genes with similar properties to canonical drivers, using a one-class Support Vector Machine framework<sup>1</sup>.
 \
 \
+Models that have been trained on data from TCGA are available to download from the appropriate [directory](trained_models).
+For smaller TCGA cohorts (N <200 samples), we recommend using the model trained on pan-cancer data.
+\
+\
-sysSVM2 requires a cohort of cancer samples.
+Users may also train their own sysSVM2 models.
+Training sysSVM2 requires a cohort of cancer samples.
 There are four broad steps to the algorithm:
 1. **Feature mapping**: identify the molecular and systems-level properties of damaged genes in the cohort; mark canonical drivers as a training set
 1. **Model selection**: tune SVM parameters to optimise performance, based on the sensitivity on the training set
 1. **Training**: train the model with the selected parameters